twolfson/ecma-variable-scope/README.md

 AST utility to collect scope info for variables

-// TODO: When done, update name in `ecma-scopes' README`

 Scope detection is hard, especially when `with` exists.
 This utility extracts all relevant info for making decisions.
 This project was built as part of [`esformatter-phonetic`][], a [`esformatter`][] plugin that makes obfuscated variable names more comprehensible.

 [`esformatter-phonetic`]: https://github.com/twolfson/esformatter-phonetic